vdbrink/vdbrink.github.io/index.md

 ---
 ## Remarks or suggestions?
-Do you have any remarks, language errors or dead links please let me know via github issues.
+Do you have any remarks, spell improvement suggestions or dead links, please let me know via github issues.

 [Create an issue](https://github.com/vdbrink/vdbrink.github.io/issues)